 "Will you take us to her, then, please?"
 Mei asked, suppressing another sigh.

-"Yes, if you'll just follow me – I'm glad at least one of you has some sense!"
+"Yes, if you will follow me – I suppose I am glad that at least one of you has some sense!"

 " 'Tis not often my mother finds such amusement in conversing with anyone."
 The curious words held a sharpness to them, yet they were clearly pitched only for Mei's ears as the party followed Morrigan out of the deep wilds.